rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/overview/index.rst

 Choose your the endpoint for your backup based on the location of the server that you want to use for backup or for restore.
 For a list of endpoints, see :ref:`Service access endpoints <service-access-endpoints>`.

 ..  note::
     Rackspace Cloud Backup does not take snapshots of your server.
-Read more about :kc-article:`how Rackspace Cloud Backup differs<rackspace-cloud-backup-vs-cloud-server-image-backups>` from snapshots.
+Read more about :how-to:`how Rackspace Cloud Backup differs<rackspace-cloud-backup-vs-cloud-server-image-backups>` from snapshots.

 This document describes the features available with API |contract version|.